 Below is a list of social media channels that I recommend utilizing.
 I’ll explain how to use them in order to best conduct your job search.
 Check out How to Maximize your Job Search with these 3 Social Media Channels below!

 The No. 1 professional social network currently has more the 530 million users, however, not everyone knows how to use it to their advantage.
 The first step to maximizing your LinkedIn experience is to optimize your profile, which includes publishing a professional headshot of yourself, listing your previous and current work experience, acquiring credible endorsements and sharing your story through your profile.
 Completing this step will increase the chances of your profile being found, viewed and connected with by other users – especially those who might be hiring.

 The next step is to network!
 Connect with your friends, family, role models, alumni, and past and present colleagues – you never know which connections can lead you toward an exciting opportunity!
 Once you have built strong connections, open the line of communication with your network by engaging on their shared content, “liking” their job status update and even messaging them about your shared ideas.
 This is the best way to build your professional relationships.

 The same can be said about joining LinkedIn groups.
 This is a great space to start professional conversation, learn more about topics you’re interested in and an even better way to network with individuals who share the same interests as you.

-Once you have built your profile and network on LinkedIn, you can begin to seek opportunities by navigating through the various job postings that corresponds to your industry.
+Once you have built your profile and network on LinkedIn, you can begin to seek opportunities by navigating through the various job postings that correspond to your industry.
 Keep an eye on the search results you come across – they will show you some of your connections that can possibly refer you for open positions or even alumni from your school who work at a company you’re looking into.